-64. By executing Part C annual agreements, Anthem and other MAOs also agreed to comply with CMS's requirements relating to the submission of diagnosis codes.13 Specifically, Anthem agreed to operate its MA plans "in compliance with the requirements of [] applicable Federal statutes, regulations, and policies" and to "implement a compliance plan in accordance with [42 C.F.R.] § 422.503(b)(4)(vi)."
+- 64. By executing Part C annual agreements, Anthem and other MAOs also agreed to comply with CMS's requirements relating to the submission of diagnosis codes.
+12 Specifically, Anthem agreed to operate its MA plans "in compliance with the requirements of [] applicable Federal statutes, regulations, and policies" and to "implement a compliance plan in accordance with [42 C.F.R.] § 422.503(b)(4)(vi)."
 See, e.g., Ex.
 2, Art.
 II.A and Art.III.F.
 The Part C annual agreements further define the applicable federal policies as including, among other things, the "Medicare Managed Care Manual."
 Id.
 Art.
-II.A

-65. In other words, by executing its Part C annual agreements, Anthem affirmatively assumed the obligation not only to follow CMS regulations requiring compliance with the ICD coding guidelines, including the medical record documentation standard, but also to comply with the requirement that MAOs affirmatively assess the accuracy of their diagnosis data submissions against the ICD coding guidelines and the medical record documentation standard.

-66. During the relevant period, Anthem was well aware of its contractual obligation to submit diagnosis data in accordance with CMS's requirements.
-For example, in August 2010, Anthem distributed an "outreach and education" bulletin to physicians and other healthcare providers entitled "Risk Adjustment 101."14 In that bulletin, Anthem explained that "CMS uses documentation from [beneficiary's] medical record to validate that the appropriate ICD-9 code has been assigned" and that "[i]f the medical record does not support the reported ICD-9 code, CMS may adjust [] payments" to the Part C plans.
+II.A - 65.
+In other words, by executing its Part C annual agreements, Anthem affirmatively assumed the obligation not only to follow CMS regulations requiring compliance with the ICD coding guidelines, including the medical record documentation standard, but also to comply with the requirement that MAOs affirmatively assess the accuracy of their diagnosis data submissions against the ICD coding guidelines and the medical record documentation standard. - 66.
+During the relevant period, Anthem was well aware of its contractual obligation to submit diagnosis data in accordance with CMS's requirements.
+For example, in August 2010, Anthem distributed an "outreach and education" bulletin to physicians and other healthcare providers entitled "Risk Adjustment 101."
+In that bulletin, Anthem explained that "CMS uses documentation from [beneficiary's] medical record to validate that the appropriate ICD-9 code has been assigned" and that "[i]f the medical record does not support the reported ICD-9 code, CMS may adjust [] payments" to the Part C plans.
 See Ex.
-4. Anthem further explained that
+4. Anthem further explained that providers could "help [it] meet [its] reporting requirements and obligations to CMS" by "supplying Anthem with the most accurate and complete diagnosis coding[.]"
+Id.

-13 In this regard, the Part C annual agreement further specified that"[a]s a condition of receiving a monthly payment under" the agreement, MAOs like Anthem would "request payment ... on the forms attached" to the contract, including "Attachment B," which required the MAO to certify the "accuracy, completeness, and truthfulness" of the risk adjustment data submitted to CMS.
+In this regard, the Part C annual agreement further specified that [a]s a condition of receiving a monthly payment under the agreement, MAOs like Anthem would request payment ... on the forms attached to the contract, including "Attachment B," which required the MAO to certify the "accuracy, completeness, and truthfulness" of the risk adjustment data submitted to CMS.
 See Ex.
 2, Article IV.C.

-14 A copy of this bulletin is attached here as Exhibit 4.
+13 A copy of this bulletin is attached here as Exhibit 4.